OpenFabrics/fsdp_build/README.md

 ## 1. Installing podman

 The next thing you're going to need is a package called Pod Manager or "podman" for short.
 Podman is a package used for the running and management of linux containers.
 Because of this, it is **not** directly supported on Windows or MacOS.
-It can still be used however if you utilize a virtual machine.
+It can still be used, however, if you utilize a virtual machine.
 Information on specific podman features can be found on [the podman.io website](https://podman.io/).
 For the purposes of these scripts all you'll need to do is run the following commands:

 ### Arch Linux & Manjaro Linux
 ```